rainbowchook/face-app/README.md

 ## CI/CD

-Continuous Integration and Continuous Deployment is achieved by integrating the Vercel for GitHub app and granting access to the face-app GitHub project.
-Vercel for GitHub automatically deploys PRs to Vercel, allowing every PR to be previewed live, without any configuration required.
+Continuous Integration and Continuous Deployment is achieved by integrating the Vercel for GitHub app and granting access to the `face-app` GitHub project.
+Vercel for GitHub automatically creates deployments for any PRs to Vercel, allowing every PR to be previewed live, without any configuration required.

+REACT_APP_SERVER_URL must be kept in the Vercel project as an environment variable.

+Set the Function Region in which the serverless function will be executed in is in the same region as the backend server.

 #### Enhancements/Todo
 A GitHub action could also be configured to deploy to Vercel with the Vercel CLI and a Vercel token stored as a GitHub Actions secret.